 “Sewage” means all toilet Wastes and Greywater;

-“Sewage Treatment Plant” means the structure designed for the treatment of Sewage as indicated in the Water Management Plan, dated August 2020;
+“Sewage Treatment Plant” means the structure designed for the treatment of Sewage as indicated in the Water Management Plan;

 “Site Specific Water Quality Objectives” or “SSWQO” means a numerical concentration established as a target value, which has been established for specified Waters;

-“Soil Quality Remediation Objectives” or “SQRO” means the numerical concentration established as target value for soil quality remediation for contaminated sites, as determined with guidlines provided by the Canadian Council of Ministers of the Environment (CCME) Canada – Wide Standards for Petroleum Hydrocarbons (PHC) in Soil (January 2008, or am more recent amendment) and/or the Government of Nunavut Environmental Guideline for Contaminated Site Remediation (March 2009).
+“Soil Quality Remediation Objectives” or “SQRO” means the numerical concentration established as target value for soil quality remediation for contaminated sites, as determined with guidelines provided by the Canadian Council of Ministers of the Environment (CCME) Canada – Wide Standards for Petroleum Hydrocarbons (PHC) in Soil (January 2008, or am more recent amendment) and/or the Government of Nunavut Environmental Guideline for Contaminated Site Remediation (March 2009).

 “Sump” means a structure or depression that collects, controls, and filters liquid Waste before it is released to the environment.
 This structure should be designed to prevent erosion while allowing percolation of liquid Waste;

-“Surface Drainage” means Contact Waters resulting from the flow over, through or out of an Operation area that are collected as described in the Water Management Plan, dated August 2020;
+“Surface Drainage” means Contact Waters resulting from the flow over, through or out of an Operation area that are collected as described in the Water Management Plan;

-“Tailings Storage Facility” means the engineered facility designated to receive dry stack tailings, as described in the Mine Waste Management Plan, dated March 2021;
+“Tailings Storage Facility” means the engineered facility designated to receive dry stack tailings, as described in the Mine Waste Management Plan;

-“Tiriganiaq Open Pit 1 and 2” means two of the Meliadine Gold mine deposits to be developed using a traditional open-pit mining method and underground mining, as described in the Mine Plan, dated March 31, 2021;
+“Open Pit” means the Meliadine Gold mine deposits to be developed using a traditional open-pit mining method;

-“Total Metals” means the suite of metals referred to in the Water Management Plan, dated August 2020, and in Group 2 of Table 1 – Monitoring Groups located in Schedule I of this Licence.
+“Total Metals” means the suite of metals referred to in the Water Management Plan, and in Group 2 of Table 1 – Monitoring Groups located in Schedule I of this Licence.
 Total metals shall be analyzed on an un-filtered sample;

-“Treatment Plants” means the facilities designated for the treatment of Water and Wastewater on site, as described in the Water Management Plan, dated August 2020, which includes the potable Water Treatment Plant (WTP), also referred to as Freshwater Treatment Plant, Sewage Treatment Plant (STP), Contact Water or Effluent Water Treatment Plant (EWTP), Saline Water Treatment Plant (SWTP), Reverse Osmosis (RO) Plant, and Saline Effluent Treatment Plant (SETP);
+“Treatment Plants” means the facilities designated for the treatment of Water and Wastewater on site, as described in the Water Management Plan, which includes the potable Water Treatment Plant (WTP), also referred to as Freshwater Treatment Plant, Sewage Treatment Plant (STP), Contact Water or Effluent Water Treatment Plant (EWTP), Saline Water Treatment Plant (SWTP), Reverse Osmosis (RO) Plant, and Saline Effluent Treatment Plant (SETP);

-“Underground Mine” means the underground workings at the Project as described in the Mine Plan, dated March 31, 2021;
+“Underground Mine” means the underground workings at the Meliadine Mine;

 “Undertaking” means an undertaking, in respect of which Water is to be used or Waste is to be deposited, of a type set out in Schedule I of the Regulations;